Kalsoume Sinare: Biography

 Sinare was the first of nine children in her family.
 She attended Accra High School, after which she started her entertainment career as a model.
 She represented Ghana at the 1990 Miss Model of the World pageant, and regularly appeared on television as a commercial model for consumer products.

 Sinare made her acting debut in the stage production Theatre Mirrors, then began her film career in 1993 in Out of Sight.
 She became "immensely popular" in Ghana after she played the lead role in Babina, a religiously-themed horror film.
 She has appeared in over fifty films, including 4ever Young, The Five Brides, and The New Sun.
 Her role in the 2010 film Trinity earned a Zulu African Film Academy Awards nomination for Best Supporting Actress as well as a Best Supporting Actress nomination at the Ghana Movie Awards.
 She received a second Ghana Movie Awards nomination for Best Supporting Actress for her role in the 2013 film 3 Some.
 In 2017 her lead role in the film Sala won the Golden Actress award in the Drama category at the Golden Movie Awards.
+Sinare is appointed Ghana’s ambassador to the Kingdom of Spain by President John Dramani Mahama.